uport-project/veramo-website/docs/react_native_tutorials/react_native_2_resolve_dids.md

 - installed a new Veramo plugin that can resolve DIDs,
 - installed drivers for 2 DID methods
 - used the new plugin to resolve some DIDs
--
+- displayed the resolved DID documents

+## Notes

+It's unlikely that DID documents will need to be displayed like this in real-world apps, but it's worth getting an idea about how they look like.

-Check out the next sections to see how to create and verify [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) using Veramo.
+Check out the [next section](./react_native_3_create_credentials.md) to see how to create and verify [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) using Veramo.